Detecting and Eliminating Quantum Noise of Quantum Measurements: Introduction

-Where there is a problem, there is a solution.
 In this work, we propose a two-stage procedure to systematically address quantum noise inherent in NISQ measurement devices.
-The procedure is vividly illustrated in Figure~\ref{fig:2-stage} and is very intuitive: we first detect and then eliminate quantum noise if there is any.
+The procedure is illustrated in Figure~\ref{fig:2-stage} and is very intuitive: we first detect and then eliminate quantum noise if there is any.
+It is noteworthy that the detection process is efficient, while the elimination process is resource-consuming.
+Consequently, prioritizing the detection of quantum noise is advisable.
 After the procedure, the classical noise model assumption is obviously satisfied and the classical noise can be diminished using measurement error mitigation.
 The rest of the paper is organized as follows.
 Section~\ref{sec:Preliminaries} sets the notation and introduces the task of addressing quantum noise inherent in quantum measurements.
 Section~\ref{sec:efficient detection} elaborates the procedure's first stage, which proposes an efficient method to detect the quantum noise of measurement devices.
 Section~\ref{sec:quantum noise elimination} elaborates the procedure's second stage by describing three different methods to eliminate the quantum noise of measurement devices.
 Section~\ref{sec:experimental-results} reports the feasibility of the proposed two-stage procedure numerically on Baidu Quantum Platform~\cite{bqp2022} with three paradigmatic quantum applications.
 The Appendices summarize technical details used in the main text.